I Think I Do: Production

-In an interview with IndieWire, director Brian Sloane stated "I wrote a ten page treatment first and from there I started writing the script.
+In an interview with IndieWire, director Brian Sloan said, "I wrote a ten page treatment first and from there I started writing the script.
 It took me about three weeks to get the first draft.
 I get very nervous sitting at the computer and not doing anything, so I work very fast when I actually sit down to work.
 Then in the course of three years, I went through ten drafts.
 The hardest thing about going through ten drafts during that time was to get all the characters to connect.
 To find a balance between all the couples and to make the different story lines work together."
 Filming would take place in New Jersey and Washington, D.C.

 Reception

 I Think I Do grossed $345,478 while in theaters during 1998, only having been released in 10 theaters.
-On Rotten Tomatoes, of the 4 reviews listed, 3 are negative, and 1 is positive.
+On Rotten Tomatoes, the film holds a rating of 42% from 31 reviews.
 In her review, Anita Gates of The New York Times claimed that the film requires "a taste for pointed, topical humor and a particular brand of clever conversation" and that "The characters are uniformly funny and sympathetic, and you want all of them to find the right person and be happy."